learn-co-curriculum/dsc-image-classification-with-mlps-lab/README.md

     - *Sigmoid*: $A^{[l]} = \sigma(Z^{[l]}) = \frac{1}{ 1 + e^{-(Z^{[l]})}}$.
 You can          program this in python using `np.exp()`.
     - *ReLU*: The mathematical formula for ReLu is $A^{[l]} $= RELU$(Z^{[l]})$ =$ \max(0, Z^{[l]})$.
 You can  program this in python using `np.maximum()`.

+Below, we'll define such a function.

 The output of this function will be the activation A. Additionally, we save some intermediate values for our backpropagation later on.
-Define `1inear_cache` saves the elements of the linear transformation `(A_prev, W, b)`, `activation_cache` save `Z`.
-They are stored together in one dictionary, `cache`.
+We'll define `1inear_cache` to save the elements of the linear transformation `(A_prev, W, b)`, and `activation_cache` to save `Z`.
+We'll store these together in one dictionary, `cache`.

 ```python